*BONG!* "Welcome to Macintosh."

 A few PowerPC Macs are non-PCI models.
 These recycled old 68k designs and did not have Open Firmware.
 Almost all PowerPC Macs are PCI models with Open Firmware booting the Mac Toolbox.
 A few owners have hacked Open Firmware to boot Linux or NetBSD

-, bypassing the Toolbox, though this does not always work.
+, bypassing the Toolbox, though this is rather difficult to get working.

 - CPU: PowerPC 601, 603, 603e, 604, 604e, 604ev "Mach 5", or 750 (called "G3"), 60-366 MHz.
 The 603/604 series Power Macs are unofficially upgradable to G3 chips of up to 400MHz using third party upgrade kits, while the G3 Power Macs are unofficially upgradable to G4 chips of up to 1.2GHz using third party upgrade kits.

 - PowerPC processors had fewer MHz than contemporary Intel processors; but a clock speed comparison ignores the different architectures.
 Mac fans claimed that a PowerPC was just as good as an Intel with higher clock speed, because of the PowerPC RISC design.

 - GPU: Either software-driven onboard video, Apple video cards, or PCI cards.
 Beige G3 Power Macs had onboard 3D acceleration and support for up to 1280x1024 thanks to an integrated ATI Rage II+, Rage Pro Or Rage Pro Turbo chipset, depending on motherboard revision.

 - 8-384 MB, unofficially up to 1.5 GB for PowerSurge machines and 768MB for Beige G3s.